Robert Johnson (English composer): Early life

-Robert Johnson was the son of John Johnson, who was lutenist to Elizabeth I. In 1594 Robert's father died, and in 1596 he joined the household of George Carey, 2nd Baron Hunsdon as an apprentice.
-Robert is assumed to have been around 13 at the time, as this was a typical age to begin an apprenticeship, but his date of birth is not known.
-Carey and his wife Elizabeth Spencer were patrons of the lutenist and composer John Dowland, who dedicated various compositions to them.
+Robert Johnson was the son of John Johnson, who was a lutenist to Elizabeth I. In 1594, Robert's father died, and in 1596, he joined the household of George Carey, 2nd Baron Hunsdon as an apprentice.
+Robert is assumed to have been around 13 at the time, as this was a typical age to begin an apprenticeship, but his date of birth is unknown.
+Carey and his wife, Elizabeth Spencer, were patrons of the lutenist and composer John Dowland, who dedicated various compositions to them.
 The family had a London house (Hunsdon House, Blackfriars) and a country home (Hunsdon House, Hunsdon, Hertfordshire), which partially survives.

 Johnson joined the Carey household at an interesting time in their patronage of the arts.
-In 1597 Dowland dedicated his First book of songs and ayres to George Carey.
+In 1597, Dowland dedicated his First book of songs and ayres to George Carey.
 As well as supporting musicians, Carey was patron of a theatre company to which William Shakespeare belonged.
-In 1596/7 the company was briefly known as "Baron Hunsdon's Men", but is better known as the Lord Chamberlain's Men (the name they used after Carey became Lord Chamberlain in 1597), or their subsequent name, the King's Men.
+In 1596/7, the company was briefly known as Baron Hunsdon's Men, but is better known as Lord Chamberlain's Men (the name they used after Carey became Lord Chamberlain in 1597), or their subsequent name, the King's Men.
 It is not known whether Johnson worked with this theatre company on any of their productions in the 1590s, such as The Merry Wives of Windsor.
 However, he certainly provided music for the King's Men in a later stage of his career.

 Employment at court

 Johnson's patron George Carey died in 1603.
-The following year Johnson found work at the court of James I where a number of lutenists were employed.
-Lutes came in various sizes and Johnson may have specialised in the bass lute when playing in consort music.
+The following year, Johnson found work at the court of James I, where a number of lutenists were employed.
+Lutes came in various sizes, and Johnson may have specialised in the bass lute when playing in consort music.

 Johnson was lutenist to Prince Henry.
 He composed music for the masques and entertainments which were popular at court in the Jacobean era.
-For example, he wrote music for Oberon, the Faery Prince in which Prince Henry took the title role and (after the prince´s death in 1612) The Memorable Masque of the Middle Temple and Lincoln's Inn.
+For example, he wrote music for Oberon, the Faery Prince in which Prince Henry took the title role and, after the prince's death in 1612, The Memorable Masque of the Middle Temple and Lincoln's Inn.
 He also served at the court of Charles I, remaining on the royal payroll until 1633, the year of his death.

 Compositions for the King's Men

 Johnson's surviving compositions for the King's Men theatrical company have been dated to 1610–1617.

-During these years the King's Men were producing plays by Shakespeare and other playwrights such as Ben Jonson, Francis Beaumont and John Fletcher.
+During these years, the King's Men were producing plays by Shakespeare and other playwrights, such as Ben Jonson, Francis Beaumont, and John Fletcher.
 Johnson's main claim to fame is that he composed the original settings for some of Shakespeare's lyrics, the best-known being probably those from The Tempest: "Where the Bee Sucks" and "Full Fathom Five".
 He is the only composer known to have composed the original settings of Shakespeare's lyrics.
-While other contemporary settings of Shakespeare's lyrics exist, for example those by Thomas Morley, they have not been proved to be connected to a stage performance.
+While other contemporary settings of Shakespeare's lyrics exist, for example, those by Thomas Morley, they have not been proved to be connected to a stage performance.